florentpoujol/Simpe-Hosted-Leaderboards/readme.md

 When the request result in any error, a JSON object is returned with the error message as value of the `error` key.
 When a POST request is successful, a JSON object is returned with the success message as value of the `success` key.
-When a GET request is successfull, a JSON object is returned with the requested data.
+When a GET request is successful, a JSON object is returned with the requested data.

 ### Creating a game file

-A leaderboard is caracterized by a game id and a password which both can be any string (can't contain an underscore, though).
+A leaderboard is characterized by a game id and a password which both can contain any alpha numeric character as a string.
 Send a GET request with the following parameters to create your game's file :

 - gameId=[id]
 - password=[password]
 - action=create

-You can just type this in any browser's navigatio bar : `[Leaderboard URL]/index.php?gameId=[id]&password=[password]&action=create`
+You can just type this in any browser's navigation bar : `[Leaderboard URL]/index.php?gameId=[id]&password=[password]&action=create`

-The game's file has this structure (JSON) :
+Each game's leaderboard data is saved in a JSON file with this structure :

     {
         "gameId": "[id]",